In this topic

 The sources or nodes in a cluster analysis diagram, can be clustered by word similarity, coding similarity or attribute value similarity.

-Cluster by Description
+Cluster by | Description |

+Word similarity | The words contained in the selected sources or nodes are compared.
 Sources or nodes that have a higher degree of similarity based on the occurrence and frequency of words are shown clustered together.
 Sources or nodes that have a lower degree of similarity based on the occurrence and frequency of words are displayed further apart.
+Stop words are excluded when using this measure of similarity—refer to Set the text search language and stop words for more information. |

+Coding similarity | The coding at the selected sources or nodes is compared.
 Sources or nodes that have been coded similarly are clustered together on the cluster analysis diagram.
-Sources or nodes that have been coded differently are displayed further apart on the cluster analysis diagram.
+Sources or nodes that have been coded differently are displayed further apart on the cluster analysis diagram. |

+Attribute value similarity | The attribute values of the selected sources or nodes are compared.
 Sources or nodes that have similar attribute values are clustered together on the cluster analysis diagram.
-Sources or nodes that have different attribute values are displayed further apart on the cluster analysis diagram.
+Sources or nodes that have different attribute values are displayed further apart on the cluster analysis diagram. |

 A similarity metric is a statistical method used to calculate correlation between items.
 When you create a cluster analysis diagram using the Cluster Analysis Wizard, you can choose from the following similarity metrics: